In Pursuit of the Passive House

 We have long been proponents of sourcing local, and our new home was to be no exception.
 Well before the COVID-19 pandemic began, we provided a list of goals for the project to Bill Kaufman including our intention to use materials to build the home that were both sustainable and produced or harvested within 500-miles of the property.

 Bill, the first LEED-accredited architect in New Jersey, brought his deep understanding of sustainability to the discussions about the many complex choices for the project.
 Using resources and businesses within the community remained integral to the vision behind Cold Brook Farm, and he either knew or found the suppliers, distributors, and products that could make it a reality.
-Evaluating factors like geographical proximity to the homestead and the carbon footprint associated with transporting materials was an important part of this process as well
+Evaluating factors like geographical proximity to the homestead and the carbon footprint associated with transporting materials was an important part of this process as well.

 Virtually every design decision had layers, and our commitment to source locally ended up being one of the most challenging.
 From selecting materials for our deer fence to minimizing the way the exterior walls of the home would conduct heat, we had much to consider.